|Location and Size||Comparative Economic Indicators|

 Intellectual Property Rights: India has generally adequate copyright laws, but enforcement is weak and piracy of copyrighted materials is widespread.
 Trademark protection is good and meets international standards.
 However, Indian law provides no protection for trade secrets.

 Right to Private Ownership (by foreign companies): Subject to certain sector-specific restrictions, foreign and domestic private entities may establish and own businesses in trading companies, subsidiaries, joint ventures, branch offices, project offices and liaison offices.
 The Government of India does not permit investment in real estate by foreign investors, except for company property used to do business and for the development of most types of new commercial and residential properties.

-Economic Freedom: India’s economic freedom score is 55.2, making its economy the 129th freest in The Heritage Foundation’s 2019 Index of Economic Freedom.
-Its score is 0.7 point higher than last year reflecting modest improvements in six of the 10 economic freedoms including trade freedom and fiscal freedom.
-India is ranked 31st out of 43 countries in the Asia-Pacific region, and its overall score in below the regional and world averages.
+Economic Freedom: India’s economic freedom score is 56.5, making its economy the 121st freest in The Heritage Foundation’s 2021 Index of Economic Freedom.
+Its score is unchanged from 2021.
+India is ranked 26th out of 40 countries in the Asia-Pacific region, and its overall score in below the regional and world averages.

 In general, Indians prefer to do business with people they know, as relations are built on mutual trust and respect.